Forecast Your Traffic To Judge the SEO Work Required

 Forecast Your Traffic To Judge SEO Work Required

-Peter Wilson, SEO expert for Belfast-based WSI Digital Web explains, “You can estimate how much additional traffic will come from SEO work on any keyword or phrase.
-It usually makes more sense to optimise for high traffic terms than low traffic and unpopular terms, although strong long tail terms can often bring in consistent traffic over time.
-Checking Analytics logs is also a great way to judge the best keywords to optimise for your audience.”
+Peter Wilson, Director of Vudu, explains that forecasting traffic for individual keywords or phrases is an essential first step.
+As he notes, “You can estimate how much additional traffic will come from SEO work on any keyword or phrase.
+It usually makes more sense to optimise for high-traffic terms, although strong long-tail queries can bring in consistent traffic over time.”

 Post categories